Morus rubra 'Illinois Everbearing'

 - 30-70 ft.

-- The small yellowish-green flower is not showy.
-Male flower and female flower can bloom on same tree or different trees.
+- The small yellowish-green cylindrical flower of the Illinois Everbearing red mulberry is not showy.
+Male flower and female flower can bloom on the same tree or different trees.

 - Upright, oval shape

 - It produces numerous reddish-black fruit that looks like blackberry but slender over a long period with a size of 1 1/4''.
 It is sweet in flavor but can cause purple splotches on driveways or cars.
 The fruit does not ripen at the same time.
 It is great for making jelly, wine and dessert.